Annick Masselot: Academic career

-Masselot completed a Magistere de Juriste d’Affaires Européen at the Université de Nancy II, followed by a LLM by research at University College Dublin.
+Masselot completed a Magistere de Juriste d’Affaires Européen at the Université de Nancy II, followed by an LLM by research at University College Dublin.
 She then completed a PhD titled The emerging childcare strategy in European Union law: the struggle between care, gender equality and the market at the University of Canterbury, where she was an International Outgoing Marie Curie Fellow.
 Her thesis work was supervised by Martin Holland.
 Masselot joined the faculty of the University of Leeds, where she was Senior Lecturer in European law.
 She was appointed as full professor of law at the University of Canterbury in 2018, and is part of the multi-disciplinary Institute of Law, Emergencies and Disasters.

 Masselot was a visiting professor at the University of Cambridge in 2019.
 She taught at the University of Surrey gender summer school, where she was hosted by Professor Roberta Guerrina, who co-authored with Masselot "one of the leading articles on the gendered impact of Brexit".
 She is an editor of the journal Journal of Common Market Studies.

 Masselot's research focuses on labour law and gender equality in many areas of the law, such as foreign policy, employment law, work–life balance, and maternity provisions.